dgwhited/guardduty-runbooks/runbooks/unauthorizedaccess-lambda-torrelay.md

 **Remediation recommendations:**

 If this activity is unexpected, your Lambda function may be compromised.
-For more information, see [Remediating a compromised Lambda function](https://docs.aws.amazon.com/guardduty/latest/ug/remediate-lambda-protection-finding-types.html).
+For more information, see [Remediating a potentially compromised Lambda function](https://docs.aws.amazon.com/guardduty/latest/ug/remediate-lambda-protection-finding-types.html).